arijs/vitesse-modular-naiveui/README.md

 <br>

+This adds the [NaiveUI](https://www.naiveui.com/) component library to Vitesse, working with Static Site Generation (SSG).

 If you are really into the "Vitesse" starter template created by [Anthony Fu](https://github.com/antfu) (Vue core team member) but want to use the clean architectural pattern instead of monolithic architecture, then you can clone this repo and use your own project.
 If you want a quick introduction concept, you can read this very short [blog post](https://www.shamscorner.com/blog/vue-3-vite-modular-architecture-vitesse).

 <br>